NLFA 9-MAN TACKLE RULES

 1) All players except the 3 down linemen are eligible to receive passes (including the quarterback if the ball has been handed off behind the line of scrimmage).

 2) Only one (1) player is allowed in motion at a time.
-No motion is permitted towards the line of scrimmage.
+No motion is permitted toward the line of scrimmage.

-3) A player must have a least one foot inbounds when making a reception.
+3) A player must have at least one foot inbounds when making a reception.

 4) In the case of simultaneous possession by both an offensive and defensive player, possession is awarded to the offense.